PabiGamito/pandora/notes.md

 - Create event "Ad has been placed in Local Newspapers, TV..." when make a new ad.
 - Make balance and other thing update live/ every 1 sec to database
 - Make is so it doesn't save the inputs in the inputs boxes
+- Use this for notifications, and any other popup: http://codepen.io/hmps/pen/sCnbm
+- Have an adblock checker
+- Only partially reload page on form submit
+- Have something that check if that the forms have not been changed when submitted
+- Make it so you can cancel requests
+- Add employe skill after training to make certain works go faster for that employee.

 #PREMIUM:
 - Premium users can have more than one company.
 - Can purchase special upgrades
 - You can buy with real money or fake, have ranks with different perks
 - Non premium can only own one of each type of coorporation
+- Have no ads

 #Upgrades:
 Company needs to be high enough level for certain upgrades & can not have more than a certain amount of employees at certain level.
 Needs to fire some to higher more.